hazelcast/hazelcast-platform-training/Lab6.md

-# Lab 6 - Windowing and Grouping
+# Lab 6 - Windows, Aggregation and Grouping

 ## Objectives
 * Compute sum of trades in three second windows.